 Nordic Open Faced Smoked Salmon Sandwiches are exquisitely delicate and healthy ~ this is clean eating that that also happens to be insanely delicious.

-Minimal, clean, healthy, and mostly raw, this kind of eating is such a nice change from what I’ve been eating.
-The bread is dense but very thinly sliced, so it’s also very low carb.
-The layers are built up with an eye toward color and texture.
-To start, the dark pumpernickel bread gets a quick toasting in the oven, then a lashing of freshly made dill mayonnaise.
-I used my favorite 30-second method, which you can read about in the ORIGINAL POST — I and added a handful of dill for color and lots of grassy spring flavor.
+The layers on these Nordic smoked salmon sandwiches are built up with an eye toward color and texture.
+To start, the thinly-sliced dark pumpernickel bread gets a quick toasting in the oven, then a lashing of freshly made dill mayonnaise.
+I used my favorite quick and easy method, which you can read about in the original 30 SECOND MAYO post— and I added a handful of dill for color and lots of grassy spring flavor.

 - thinly sliced pumpernickel or rye bread, sometimes called cocktail bread